 The marble blocks still visible in the Forum of Augustus and the Forum of Caesar are the starting point for a fascinating tour in discovery of magnificent archaeological sites and a temple that was at the heart of events in Ancient Rome.
 A tour created by Piero Angela and Paco Lanciano.
 Visitors will have the chance to see two exciting portrayals of life in Ancient Rome, reconstructed within the Imperial Fora using light, images, film and animation.
 As of this year, only the Forum of Augustus is running.

 The Forum of Augustus is composed of newly reconstructed pathways that tell the story of Augustus’ reign during Rome’s period of imperial expansion; a thrilling representation which combines historical and scientific rigor with entertainment.

 Visitors will stand on a flight of Roman stairs to watch a multimedia show portraying the history of the Forum and temple dedicated to Mars Ultor, commissioned by Augustus in memory of Julius Caesar.
 It was a temple that stood nine floors high and towered over the Forum of Augustus; access was via the halls of the courthouse.
-The tale also touches on the figure of Augustus, whose giant statue, a good 12 metres tall, dominated the area next to the temple.
+The tale also touches on the figure of Augustus, whose giant statue, a good 12 meters tall, dominated the area next to the temple.